DanielTockan/Rainforest-Store/README.md

   [get_product(name, url) for name, url in bestsellers_list]
 ```

-There was a constraint on the number of API calls we could make with our membership type, as a result all but one category were commented out for development with the intention of using all categories for deployment.
+There was a constraint on the number of API calls we could make with our membership type, as a result all but one category was commented out for development with the intention of using all categories for deployment.

 ### Back-end: